mhjoshi5-cmd/Sea-ice-thickness-ICESat2-pipeline/README.md

 This project implements a Python-based geospatial data pipeline to process ICESat-2 satellite observations and estimate sea ice thickness using hydrostatic balance equations.
 These estimations were compared with ship based EM data and snowbuoy data from 2019-2024.
 #### Field comparisons were conducted using the buffer analysis tool in ArcGIS Pro and a minimum-distance criterion to select IS2 data points closest to the field measurements for comparative analysis.
+  - Field Data used for snow depth and sea ice thickness are from 2019,2021 and 2022.
+A GPS-equipped Magna Probe with a horizontal resolution of 1–2 m was used to measure snow depth.
+The total sea ice thickness was measured using ground-based multi-frequency electromagnetic induction measurements.
+More details can be found in the publication mentioned below as well as follwing links: a. https://doi.pangaea.de/10.1594/PANGAEA.929010, b. https://doi.pangaea.de/10.1594/PANGAEA.946177

 This pipeline demonstrates only ICESat-2 ATL10 data.

 The workflow integrates satellite remote sensing data, geophysical modeling, and automated batch processing to generate analysis-ready environmental datasets.